 The length of a domain name, as well as its relevancy and extension, are all essential components of search engine optimization.
 People and search engines are more likely to visit a website that has a domain name that is easy to remember, specific to the website’s purpose, and credible.

 For easier reading, you may want to use a hyphen to separate your URL if it consists of more than one word.
 Keep in mind, however, that using hyphens in a URL diminishes its readability and memorability and is significantly correlated with spammy behavior.
 Because of this, you shouldn’t use more than one hyphen (if any).

 Search for the Right Keywords

 Without people actively looking for your topic, you can’t expect to receive any organic traffic.

 Using a keyword research tool is the most efficient first step.
 Google AdWords and Bing Ads are only two examples of such tools.
 Your initial seed keyword idea is used to generate a list of suggestions.
+Domain generator services can also offer unique insights into popular search terms.
 From among these, choose the ones that are the most popular and relevant and put them in your text.